top of page

 When piggies can get through 30 minutes of playtime every day for a week, then you can try them in the same cage.
 Remove all houses and enclosures that do not have an ‘in’ and an ‘out’.
 Tunnels and tubes can be used or extra piled up hay.
 This is meant to reduce the chance of accidentally backing each other into an enclosed area.

-If there are any concerns or you have any questions, feel free to ask in our Facebook group – Guinea Pigs of New England.
+If there are any concerns or you have any questions, feel free to ask in our Facebook group – Guinea Pigs of New England or send an email to our Master of Speed Dating

 Happy Bonding!